 SANBS is a leader in offering state of the art genotyping technology for Human Leucocyte Antigen (HLA), Red Blood Cell (RBC) genetic analysis and more recently for human platelet antigen (HPA) characterisation.
 Through continuous development and innovations SANBS recently introduced red blood cell genotyping of 11 blood group systems including the RHCE gene in one test.
 A major part of molecular research and development is the evaluation of new reagents/techniques and platforms including next generation sequencing (NGS) suitable for the South African environment.
 An improved genotyping assay has also been introduced for genotyping of platelet donors and patients who require matched-platelets and for platelet disorder investigations.
 Molecular R&D assisted resolving complex serological phenotyping cases and confirmation of rare phenotypesusing molecular methods such as the BAGene assay for specific blood group systems.

-Molecular genetic testing is being validated for the detection of chromosome abnormalities.
-This will provide a 24 to 48 hour turnaround time of 10 to 20 days.
+Molecular genetic testing has been validated for the detection of the most common chromosome aneuploidies.
+This will provide a 24 to 48 hour turnaround time.
 SANBS has also introduced the next generation sequencing (NGS) on the Illumina platform.
 This sequence is primarily used for resolving complex HLA typing cases and creation of the South African HLA database.
 The introduction of high definition HLA typing to facilitate a higher number of organ donor recipient matches and cadaveric transplants.
-The NGS platform will also provide more detailed genetic analysis of rae and unusual RBC groups and in this way contribute to building the rare donor data base.
+The NGS platform will also provide more detailed genetic analysis of rare and unusual RBC groups and in this way contribute to building the rare donor data base.